Keyword research is probably, if not, and we’re going to say it, the most significant element and focus of any digital strategy.

 What’s more, keyword research, if done properly, should affect all SEO tasks and marketing you have lined up.
 For example, it should impact your content topics and content promotion, outreach emails, on-page SEO, the works!

-Including your keywords into these other areas helps to the point that piece of particular content in the right direction.
+Including your keywords in these other areas helps to the point that piece of particular content in the right direction.
 Which ultimately is what we’re all aiming for – our information seen by our ideal customer.

 The biggest benefit of carrying out keyword analysis is that it allows you to understand what your ideal audience is searching for and how that piece of content you’re going to produce answers this very question.